-The Wakarusa River, a tributary of the Kansas River, is an approximately 50-mile long waterway situated in eastern Kansas that drains an agricultural area of rolling limestone hills south of Topeka and Lawrence.
+The Wakarusa River, a tributary of the Kansas River, is an approximately 50-mile long waterway in eastern Kansas that drains an agricultural area of rolling limestone hills south of Topeka and Lawrence.

-During the Great Migration of 1843, the fords used for crossing this meandering river were among the many challenges emigrant wagon trains had to master along the Fremont-Westport Trail, which was later called the California Trail during the 1849 Gold Rush.
+During the Great Migration of 1843, the fords used for crossing this meandering river were among the many challenges emigrant wagon trains had to master along the Fremont-Westport Trail, later called the California Trail during the 1849 Gold Rush.
 Also traveling along the river were wagon trains along the Santa Fe and Oregon Trails.
 Several Shawnee Indians created ferry operations at river crossings in the 1850s, including Blue Jacket’s Ferry near Coal Creek at Sebastian.
 During the troublous times of the early territorial days, the region along the Wakarusa River was the scene of much strife between the pro-slavery parties and Free-State forces, the celebrated “Wakarusa War” being fought there on November 27, 1855.

 Clinton Dam, located near Lawrence, was completed in 1977 to reduce seasonal spring flooding.
 Though this significantly reduced the replenishment of wetlands below the dam, a remaining tract of 600 acres, known as the Haskell-Baker Wetlands, is located south of Lawrence near the Haskell Indian Nations University.